navapbc/template-infra/docs/infra/set-up-database.md

 ## 2. Create database resources

 Now run the following commands to create the resources.
 Review the terraform before confirming "yes" to apply the changes.
+This can take over 5 minutes.

 ```bash
 make infra-update-app-database APP_NAME=app ENVIRONMENT=<ENVIRONMENT>